Dance of Awareness

 Sensing the body directly – arriving into ‘being’ with an internal focus on physical sensation and an external focus on the five senses;

-Grounding our bodies in connection to the earth, receiving support;
+Grounding our bodies in relation to the earth and others, receiving support;

 Expressing the shapes, patterns and movements that are ready to take form;